Constitution, Rules & Regs (2024)

 The VTTA is governed by its Constitution, Rules and Regulations which may be amended by proposals to the Annual General Meeting.

-The Constitution, Rules & Regulations as updated by the 2024 AGM is available as a pdf in the Documents section here
+The full Constitution, Rules & Regulations as updated by the 2024 AGM is available as a pdf in the Documents section here

 The Rules cover the management of the Association, the National Executive, the Financial Year, the Formation of Regional Groups, Subscriptions, Life Membership, and the National Annual General Meeting.